-UTC celebrating Hispanic heritage month this Thursday
+UTC celebrating Hispanic Heritage Month this Thursday

 "My father was a first generation college student, he actually put himself through college and he did so playing minor league baseball and soccer in Mexico," said Nikolasa Tejero, UTC's Associate Dean of Arts and Sciences.

-Nikolasa Tejero will be one of the honored guests speaking at Thursdays event.
+Tejero will be one of the honored guests speaking at Thursday's event.

 Tejero says they partnered with Latina Professionals of Chattanooga and UTC's Hispanic leadership organization Hola, to prepare for the occasion.